duwenzhen/ScreenDisptcher/README.md

 # screenDispatcher
+For Linux only, you must have wmctrl installed.
 If yon use a large tv screen as a pc monito, this script maybe useful for you.

 Below is the config file.